KhangBuiNam/Flutter_CK_APP/README.md

 ### ATTENTION!!!
 If Step 3 fails (for example, dependency or environment-related errors occur), please do the following:
 Move the project folder to a directory that you normally use for running Flutter projects.
 This ensures that the project is compatible with your existing Flutter environment and system configuration.
-After moving the project, reopen it in VS Code or Android Studio, then rerun the commands in Step 3: flutter doctor flutter pub get
+After moving the project, reopen it in VS Code or Android Studio, then rerun the commands in Step 3:␠␠ flutter doctor␠␠ flutter pub get␠␠
 This should resolve most environment (env) compatibility issues.